 6. Get Granular.
 You’ll want to spend some time researching the keywords that will drive SEO or SEM traffic to your site.
 This can take time.
 Look at your competitors and find the keywords they are using to market their products or services.
 Look at the meta keywords in their HTML code – these will give you lots of insight into the keywords your competitors consider important.
 Use tools to create permutations of words, to find singulars, plurals, synonyms, etc. of your intended keywords.

 Consider other resources that let you focus your efforts with some precision.
 For example, most small businesses are not aware that you can target very inexpensive advertising to hyper-local recipients on Facebook (see number 2 in that link).
 For example, a bakery can target recipients in their zip code.
+Local SEO strategies are especially vital for brick-and-mortar businesses that cater primarily to their geographic communities.

 Why This Is Important: The more granular your campaign, the better you’ll be able to understand what’s working for you and what’s not working.
 This will allow you to minimize your costs and to maximize the return on your efforts.